luiscoco/Android_Kotlin_lesson2_MyFirstComposeApp/README.md

-# How to create your first Compose App with Android
+# How to create your first Compose App with Android (Jetpack Compose Basics)

 https://developer.android.com/codelabs/jetpack-compose-basics